 Each entry is shown with images in six orthogonal

-perspectives: front, back, right, left, top, bottom.
-The
+perspectives (front, back, right, left, top, and bottom)

-'front' image (upper-left in the panel) is oriented into
+(upper-left in the panel) is oriented into the

 The corresponding PyMOL session file and PDB coordinate

 file are available for download.
 One can also visualize